What is your FAFSA EFC (expected family contribution) and how is it calculated?

 The FAFSA weights parents’ income much more heavily than parent assets, assessing income according to a scale of 22 to 47 percent of available income (I’m not sure how which percentage is arrived at).
 It’s hefty and uncomfortable for most families.
 The EFC also assesses assets: savings and checking accounts, stock investments, 529 plans and Coverdell accounts for all your kids, and additional properties such as rentals and farms.
 It assesses non-retirement assets at no more than 5.64 percent (so on $100,000 of stock, you’d be asked to contribute $5,640 toward college).
 Most people worry their savings accounts will make them look more well-heeled than they are, but income influences your EFC much more than savings.

 Thankfully, a portion of parent assets are protected by an asset shield allowance.
-Unfortunately, this year that allowance is going down.
-For a family of four with one college student, the income protection allowance is $27,440, and for education savings, the protection allowance depends on the age of the older parent.
-For a two-parent family with a 50-year-old father, the protection allowance is $19,700 and $9,900 for one parent.
-To take a closer look at protection allowances according to age, this document lays out the numbers for 2016-17 on page 18 and 19.
+For a family of four with one college student, the income protection allowance (Table A3) is $28,170, and for education savings, the protection allowance depends on the age of the older parent.
+For a two-parent family with a 50-year-old father, the protection allowance is $22,300 and $13,500 for one parent.
+To take a closer look at protection allowances according to age, this document lays out the numbers for 2018-19 on page 19.
 In short, there is a method for determining your EFC but it’s not easy to understand.

 Student income is assessed at 50 percent and assets at 20 percent.
 A student’s hearty savings account can really inflate an EFC, but there is an income protection allowance of $6400.
 But, honestly, as a good guideline, plan for students to put all their money toward college.
 You’ll likely need them to.